Table of Contents

 The Project Manager is the person that has the daily accountability of the project.
-S/he will steer with the consultants to make sure they work in the right conditions with the teams and deliver the expected results in time.
+She or he will steer with the consultants to make sure they work in the right conditions with the teams and deliver the expected results in time.

-S/He is very often part of the Project Sponsor Team and is impacted directly by the project
+She or he is very often part of the Project Sponsor Team and is impacted directly by the project.

 The Procurement Leader

-Unless you are working on a very small project and already have a list of potential providers handy, you want to have someone from Procurement in the room.
+Unless you are working on a very small project and already have a list of potential providers in hand, you want to have someone from procurement in the room.
 Sourcing the right candidates can take some time, and it is sometimes useful to start early in the process.

 Many companies, however, don’t have the critical mass to have someone dedicated to consulting procurement.
 In that case, you can include the person in charge of indirect procurement or the Head of Purchasing in your team.

-We have mentioned that the project sponsor and the project manager are often part of the same team.
-However, their department might not be the only one impacted by the project.
-Ask yourself, if you should expect a strong impact on or a profound change in interfaces with another part of the organization.
-If that’s the case, it can be a good idea to involve them at the requirements stage.
+Ask yourself if you should expect a strong impact on or a profound change in interfaces with another part of the organization.
+If that’s the case, it can be a good idea to involve your main stakeholders at the requirements stage.

-Suppose your project is very large, like a Company-Wide Transformation project.
-In that case, you might also want to involve Finance and Strategy to make sure that it is aligned with the overall strategy.
+Suppose your project is very large, like a company-wide transformation project.
+In that case, you might also want to involve finance and strategy to ensure that it is aligned with the overall strategy.

 When you have the right team at work, you can start brainstorming.